mockoon/mockoon/CONTRIBUTING.md

 - Check for **opened unassigned** issues or open a new one (after searching for closed issues).
 - If you are not the issue creator, comment on the issue and request to work on it so it can be assigned to you.
 - After discussing the implementation, the issue will be assigned to you by a maintainer.
 As a rule, the assignee is the person working on the issue.

+## AI use

+AI assistants are allowed and can be powerful tools.
+However, we expect a human in the loop at all times.
+Since we are humans maintaining this project, we value clear, authentic communication, especially during code reviews and when feedback is provided.

+We expect contributors to:

+- Disclose if they are using AI tools to generate code or text.
+- Be able to explain their code and the rationale behind a fix or feature.
+- Verify the quality and correctness of the AI-generated content.

+If an interaction feels automated, one-way, or if a contributor cannot demonstrate a clear understanding of their submission, we reserve the right to refuse the contribution.

 ## Monorepo